 history and theory of contemporary art

-SFAI’s program in History and Theory of Contemporary Art (HTCA) offers students an in-depth and critical understanding of models for the analysis of contemporary art and culture, and the frameworks of its production, presentation, and influence.
+SFAI’s program in History and Theory of Contemporary Art offers students an in-depth, critical understanding of important ideas, institutions, and discourses surrounding global art and culture and how these inform the analysis and exhibition of art today.